sjara/phonotaxis/docs/state_matrix_guide.md

 - **Transitions**: Which state to move to when specific events occur
 - **Timers**: How long to remain in the state before timing out
 - **Outputs**: Which hardware outputs (valves, LEDs, etc.) to turn on or off
-- **Integer outputs**: Numeric codes that can trigger sounds or other actions
+- **Integer outputs**: Numeric codes emitted to connected modules (e.g., to trigger sounds)

-The state matrix is created using the `StateMatrix` class from the `statematrix` module and passed to the session controller to execute trials.
+The state matrix is created using the `StateMatrix` class from the `statematrix` module and passed to the session controller (explained elsewhere) to execute trials.

+Generally, the state matrix is reset and repopulated before the start of each trial.
+This enables defining a different behavior (*e.g.*, presenting a different stimulus) for each trial.

 ---

 ## Input Events

+### Types of Events

+1. **Video events:** The user can define video zones that generate events when the tracked object enters a zone.
+2. **Arduino/Hardware events:** The Arduino can detect threshold-crossings on analog inputs.
+3. **'Tup' event:** Each state has a timer that produces a 'Tup' event when the timer expires (explained in a later section).
+4. **Extra timer events:** Additional timers for periods that span multiple states can be defined.

 ### Hardware and Video Inputs Become Two Events Each